 Accommodation in Buenos Aires is plentiful, ranging from serviced apartments and short-term rentals to villas available for purchase.
-Most expats who move to Buenos Aires prefer renting accommodation near the city centre.
-Expats who are in Argentina for longer, however, often decide to buy property.
+If you move to Buenos Aires, you’ll likely prefer renting accommodation near the city centre.
+If you’re in Argentina for longer, however, you often decide to buy property.

-Most expats choose to live in the upmarket, more expensive areas of Buenos Aires, so those wanting to live near other expats may have to come to terms with high rental prices.
+Most expats choose to live in the upmarket, more expensive areas of Buenos Aires, so if you want to live near other expats, you may have to come to terms with high rental prices.

 Areas and suburbs in Buenos Aires

-Read more about the Best Areas and Suburbs for Expats in Buenos Aires.
+Best Areas and Suburbs for Expats in Buenos Aires

 Types of accommodation in Buenos Aires

-PH (propiedad horizontal) apartments are a type of condominium unique to Buenos Aires and other parts of Argentina.
+Propiedad horizontal (PH) apartments are a type of condominium unique to Argentina.
 These apartments were initially conceived as a way of subdividing large houses or mansions into smaller, more affordable apartments, but they are popular, with many modern buildings being constructed in this way.
-PH buildings typically feature high ceilings, large windows and a central courtyard or garden shared by the residents.
+PH buildings typically feature high ceilings, large windows, and a central courtyard or garden that is shared by the residents.
 Each apartment in a PH building has its own private entrance from the street, and residents own their individual units but share ownership of the common areas.

 Finding accommodation in Buenos Aires

-Despite these resources, the best way for expats to find long-term accommodation in Buenos Aires is often through an estate agent.
-Estate agents have access to the best listings and can help expats secure accommodation, whether to purchase or rent.
-For expats who do not speak Spanish, having the assistance of an estate agent can also be very useful.
+The best way to find long-term accommodation in Buenos Aires is often through an estate agent.
+Estate agents have access to the best listings and can help you secure accommodation, whether to purchase or rent.
+If you don’t speak Spanish, having the assistance of an estate agent can also be very useful.

 Renting accommodation in Buenos Aires